vinycloud/ansible-linux/README.md

 This repository contains scripts to automate and speedup the workflow and preparation for my machine.

 > **_Disclaimer_** :
-> Those scripts are ubuntu related with major version 18+, for other distributions you'll need to adapt it
+> Those scripts are ubuntu related with major version 20+, for other distributions you'll need to adapt it
 ___

 ## Prepare Workstation

 > Read the `ubuntu.yml` file before applying and be sure to understand everything that will be done.

-1. Install Ansible
+1. Install Ansible, Unzip and Git...
 ```bash
 sudo apt update && sudo apt install ansible unzip git -y
 ```